 Our Work Today

-Today, 20 churches participate in the Samaritan Center’s work of serving the needy in the name of Jesus.
-An initial interview and a home visit allow staff members and volunteers to assess the extent of the client’s (or family’s) need.
+An interview allows staff members and volunteers to assess the extent of the client (or family’s) need.

 The Samaritan Center receives no financial support from government sources.
 Local donations of food, clothing and money are its main source of funding.